bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Well, we don't know if it's yet a very useful, very used very common use case.
 We don't know yet.
-And I don't think, well, I'm not buying that it would be so much more expensive to do with stuff to verify what you're doing with UpVault.
+And I don't think, well, I'm not buying that it would be so much more expensive to do with stuff to verify what you're doing with `OP_Vault`.

 **James O'Beirne:** 01:00:34